AU

 Vector Decomposition

-Shivani taught 15 days ago
+Shivani taught about 1 month ago

 Shivani taught a student from Lehman College in The Bronx about momentum and collisions in two dimensions, including how to calculate velocity components and determine if a collision is elastic or inelastic.
 They worked through word problems applying conservation of momentum in x and y directions.
 Shivani will send the student a worksheet to practice momentum and conservation of momentum.